joypauls/regression-sandbox/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Regression Sandbox

+Start where you are and play around with simple models.

 ## Available Scripts